Call for ICNC's Free 2020 Moderated Online Course on Civil Resistance

 - To offer an interactive and structured learning environment for participants to become a more informed observer of nonviolent conflicts and effective conveyor of civil resistance knowledge.

-香蕉视频app在线 What Is Civil Resistance? • Historical Record and the Long-Term Effectiveness of Civil Resistance • People & Power
+What Is Civil Resistance? • The Effectiveness of Civil Resistance

 Module 4.
-Strategies and Tactics of Civil Resistance.
+Strategy and Tactics of Civil Resistance

-Analyzing the Nashville Lunch Counter Campaign • The Role of Women in Civil Resistance • Strategy and Conflict Analysis Tools
+Analyzing Nashville Lunch Counter Campaign • The Role of Women in Civil Resistance • Strategy, Tactics, and Conflict Analysis Tools

 Who Should Apply